stephank/docker-archlinux/README.md

 settings are in the `target-*` directories, which are shared with the container during bootstrapping.

-Once we have the final image with an install of `base`, creating images with `base-devel` installed is simply a matter of adding a layer.
-Sourcefiles for this step are in the `devel` directory.
+Once we have the final image with an install of `base`, creating the other variants is simply a matter of adding layers.
+Sourcefiles for these steps are in the `devel` and `makepkg` directories.

 All steps in the build process are verified with GnuPG.
 (This includes the ARM builds, which have signature verification enabled, unlike regular Arch Linux